Six Tax Deadlines for October 15

 However, extended tax relief not only applies to those affected by Hurricane Helene.

 But not all states do.
-Once more, the tax extension deadlines for some states may be after Oct.
+Once more, the tax extension deadlines for some states might be after Oct.
 15. For instance, the Louisiana extended tax deadline for personal income tax returns isn’t due until Nov.
 15.

 Here are a few other exceptions to the Oct.
 15 tax deadline: